Car Accidents That Require A Los Angeles Personal Injury Lawyer

 - Brain damage

 There are various types of head injuries that may result from a vehicle collision.
 Some are minor while others can become severe.
 When a vehicle moves in an unexpected way — such as when it comes to an immediate stop or changes direction suddenly — the driver may shift their body in an unnatural way.
 This may inflict muscle strains in the neck and back area.

 A victim’s head also has the potential of being impacted.
 If the head hits the side window or steering wheel, it could result in scrapes or bruising.
 More severe collisions may lead to a closed head injury, which can affect the brain by causing fluid and tissue inside the skull to become damaged.

-Overall, less mild closed head injuries are expected to at the very least cause a concussion, while more severe injuries can inflict brain damage.
+Overall, mild closed head injuries are expected to, at the very least, cause a concussion.
+A more severe injury can inflict brain damage.

 Ribs are a fragile part of the body.
 Even after a moderate collision, they have a high chance of breaking or cracking.
 A victim may potentially suffer broken ribs during a car accident when their body is slammed forward, backward, or sideways due to the impact.
 Damage to the ribs can be painful and victims are expected to undergo self-healing for up to two months.

 Along with head injuries, chest injuries are very common in car accidents.
 This type of injury takes on the form of either contusions or bruises.
 Severe chest injuries include broken ribs and internal bleeding.
 The severity of a chest injury depends on the position the driver was sitting in.
 If the individual’s body is pushed forward, the chest area could experience a strong level of force against the shoulder, which will result in severe bruising or even internal bleeding.

 Arm & Leg Injuries

 If an individual experiences a side impact collision, they could have their arms or legs struck aggressively against their car door.
 Since a driver typically has limited space for movement, knee injuries from hitting the dashboard are common.